centrifuge/documentation/docs/getting-started/centrifuge-at-a-glance/index.md

 The foundation of the Protocol is Centrifuge Chain, a layer-1 blockchain for real world assets, running as a parachain in the Polkadot ecosystem.
 The native token of Centrifuge Chain, CFG,  is used as an on-chain governance mechanism that empowers CFG holders to guide the development of the Centrifuge Protocol.
 Real-world assets are tokenized as NFTs (Non-Fungible Tokens) to create an on-chain representation, and are linked to off-chain data held privately.
 The assets are pooled together and securitized by the issuer.
 To bring liquidity to these assets, Connectors will be used to bridge to other blockchains, and liquidity integrations with DeFi protocols such as Maker, Aave, and more are already set up across the ecosystem.

-In the next sections, we will dive into these six key features of the Centrifuge Protocol.
+In the next sections, we will dive into these five key features of the Centrifuge Protocol.